sunday2/java/java-annotation/README.md

 #### **Alternative Ways of Registering a Processor**

 ```
-in fact, the processor is called by the javac compiler.
+In fact, the processor is called by the javac compiler.
 ```